 - Franchisees also pay the franchise owner a royalty fee each month or quarter of about 4% to 8% of all revenue the business makes.

-- Increasing member retention can increase a gym's annual revenue by 25% to 95%, according to Glofox, a company that makes management software for fitness facilities and platforms.
+- Increasing member retention by 5% can increase a gym's annual revenue by 25% to 95%, according to Glofox, a company that makes management software for fitness facilities and platforms.

-- Most gyms and fitness clubs lose about 50% of new members within their first six months.
+- Most gyms and fitness clubs lose about 50% of new members within the member's first 6 months.

 The COVID-19 pandemic's effects on gym memberships have been drastic.
 Most gyms fully closed for periods during the COVID-19 pandemic (and some continue to operate at only partial capacity).

-- U.S. gyms lost at least $13.1 billion from the start of the COVID pandemic in March 2020 to the end of August 2020, according to RunRepeat's analysis on COVID's impact on the fitness industry.
+- U.S. gyms lost almost $14 billion from the start of the COVID pandemic in March 2020 to the end of August 2020, according to RunRepeat's analysis on COVID's impact on the fitness industry.

 - As of July 2020, 60% of gym members planned to fully cancel their memberships.

 - As of 2020, 59% of Americans didn't plan to renew their memberships after the pandemic is over.